About the Journal

 The Journal also is proud to make available our historical volumes, spanning over 70 years of copyright history.
 The issues in real time document the news of the day, key cases, and articles, and are in invaluable resource for anyone working in copyright.

-The Journal is published four times a year as a print publication as well as (coming soon) the new online Forum.
+The Journal is published four times a year as a print publication as well as, starting in 2027, Copyright Fixation: an online forum and podcast.

 Editorial Team